torpkev/epidemic_docs/changelog/README.md

 # Change Log

+## 1.7.7 - New placeholders

+This update adds in additional PAPI placeholder values.
+You can now use %epidemic_has_<ailment_key>% which will return:

+    true = player has the ailment
+    false = player does not have the ailment unknown = invalid ailment

+Ailment key is the internal key value for each ailment - so you would actually have something like %epidemic_has_broken_leg% which would return true if the players leg was broken

 ## 1.7.6 - New time limited invincibility

 This update allows you to give a player time limited invincibility.
 But first a little history.